HumphreyBoaGart/dotfiles/README.md

 ### Application Launchers

 This uses both **wofi** and **bemenu** for application launchers. `Mod+Space` opens Wofi, which is the normal launcher. `Mod+Shift+Space` opens bemenu, which opens the selected app in a terminal window (which is very useful for working with some terminal apps, and even debugging GUI apps).

+### Wrangling GTK

+I use the Adwaita Dark theme across all GTK versions, as it works out of the box pretty well with the vibe I wanted on Sway, and doesn't require any theme utilities to set up beyond getting Adwaita out of the repos.
+I've included configs for GTK 2 & 3 apps.
+For GTK 4, you'll need to run the following commands to hammer the last bits into place: